-Modern vignerons manage Organic Vineyard under vine weed management in several ways.
+Modern vignerons manage organic vineyard weed control and under vine weed management in several ways.
 Mostly chemical means, using glyphosate, an organic salt, other chemical herbicide means, usually by spraying a fine mist onto all the plants under vine and by mechanical means, using ploughs that cut the soil or rotary action.

-At Harris Organic vineyard the Spring under vine grapevine weed control has never included any chemical herbicide usage.
+At Harris Organic vineyard the growth under vine grapevine weed control uses a “silly plough”.
+Harris has never included any chemical herbicide usage.

-The Massey Ferguson MF135 diesel tractor was used.
+The small Iseki G174 diesel tractor was used.
 Pulling the “silly plough” along the rows to strip away the soil and growth under the vines.
-This aids to the health and fitness of the operator and to the communication skills of plough-man and driver.
+This aids the health and fitness of the operator and the communication skills of the plough-man and driver.
 Now you can guess who drove the tractor and who did the yelling!

 Mechanical Weeding, not Chemical Weeding

 Further, this gives some context to the recent decision from the French and Belgium Governments to ban the sale of glyphosate (the active constituent in Roundup).
 A large portion of European grape growers is opting for organic/biodynamic vineyards.
-The progress of the organic movement has allowed the advancement of chemical-free options.
+The progress of the organic movement has allowed the advancement of chemical-free options for organic weed control.

-Organic vignerons are turning to engineering companies which produce practical, versatile machines that combine a number of operations.
+Organic vignerons are turning to engineering companies that produce practical, versatile machines that combine a number of operations.
 These are all changeable to the base unit on the tractor.

-Then the system uses an under vine blade, mulcher and a rotary hoe which are easily attached to the side-mounted unit.
+Use an under vine blade, mulcher or a rotary hoe which are easily attached to the side-mounted unit. as a beneficial system.